EDUCBA Logo

 Output:

-In the above table, LOAN is the right table and the Borrower is the left table.
+In the above table, LOAN is on the right table, and the borrower is on the left.
 As in left OUTER join, we get inner join+ all rows from the left table.
-Here we get all the rows from the Borrower table which is left the table and inner join rows with the loan table.
+We left join the Borrower table with the Loan table to get all the rows from the Borrower table and inner join the rows.
 Values not present will be NULL.

 Conclusion

-To fetch data relevant to the customer requirement we might need to join tables which will be fulfilled by joins.
-As mentioned earlier joins are used to get data from more than one table.
-To join more than one table we need at least one column common in both tables.
+To fetch data relevant to the customer requirement, we might need to join tables that will fulfill.
+As mentioned earlier, joins are used to get data from multiple tables.
+To join more than one table, we need at least one column common in both tables.
 Tables get joined based on the condition specified.

 Recommended Articles